A Novel Framework for Online Supervised Learning with Feature Selection: Experiments

+A multi-layer perceptron (MLP) with one hidden layer with 128 hidden nodes and no feature selection was also implemented, to evaluate what a non-linear model can accomplish when it is trained online (only one pass through the data).

-We also analyzed some classification datasets from the UCI Machine Learning Repository.
-In the real data analysis, the results are shown as the average of 20 random splits of 87.5\% training and 12.5\% test data for the first dataset, 80\% training and 20\% test data for the second dataset.
-For each method, multiple models are trained using various values of the tuning parameters and sparsity levels $k$.
-Then the parameter combination with the largest average test $R^2$ over 20 random splits is reported in Table \ref{table:realdata}.
+For each method, multiple models were trained using various values of the tuning parameters and sparsity levels $k$.
+Then the parameter combination with the largest average test $R^2$, average test AUC over 20 random splits or largest test AUC (for the ImageNet ObjDet data) is reported in Table \ref{table:realdata}.

+From Table \ref{table:realdata} one can see that OLSth and OFSA perform best in both regression and classification and the other online feature selection methods perform quite poorly, especially on the Gisette and Dexter classification datasets where a small set of features have to be selected.
+On the ImageNet ObjDet dataset, all 2048 features are relevant, which is probably why the FOFS and SOFS obtained much better AUCs than on Gisette and Dexter.
+MLP did a good job on the classification datasets but lagged in regression.
+Moreover, the offline Lasso, TSGD, and SADMM cannot handle large datasets such as the ObjDet data or the Year Prediction MSD data with pairwise interactions, and on the small size datasets, the offline Lasso, TSGD, and SADMM have a smaller $R^2$ than the methods in the proposed novel online framework.

-From Table \ref{table:realdata} we can see that offline Lasso cannot handle the large size of the Year Prediction MSD data with pairwise interactions, and some online methods obtain an $R^2$ of $0$.
-In contrast, our running averages based methods not only can be used to build the non-linear model, but also they have better performance than the linear model.
+In contrast, our running averages-based methods can not only be used to build the non-linear model on Year Prediction MSD but also obtain a better $R^2$ than the linear model without using pairwise interactions.